lihbr/akte/docs/content/index.md

 ### Akte?

 Akte is German for "file", it is pronounced [`[ˈaktə]`](https://upload.wikimedia.org/wikipedia/commons/b/bf/De-Akte.ogg).
-While "Datei" is more commonly used in German when referring to a file, I preferred "Akte". _It ain't a democracy!_
+While "Datei" is more commonly used in German when referring to a computer file, I preferred "Akte". _It ain't a democracy!_